sohelaman/dockerized/README.md

 **Supported PHP versions: 5.6, 7.0, 7.1, 7.2, 7.3, and 7.4.**

 ## Prerequisites
 - [Docker](https://docs.docker.com/get-started/) is required.
-It is important to mention that, some MS Windows editions do not support Docker at all and some Linux kernels may not come with Docker support out of the box.
+It is important to mention that, some Microsoft Windows editions do not support Docker at all and some Linux kernels may not come with Docker support out of the box.
 - [Docker Compose](https://docs.docker.com/compose/install/) is required.
 - Basic understanding on the Unix shell or bash commands and LAMP configurations.
-- Initial build will download a great deal of packages from the internet.
+- Initial builds will download a great deal of packages from the internet.
 Unmetered internet connection is recommended.
 - Depending on the services chosen to build, about 2 to 5 GB of disk space is required.

 ## Installation